simonteozw/tp/docs/DeveloperGuide.md

 ![Get Module Tasks Sequence Diagram](images/GetModuleTasksSequenceDiagram.png)

+`getOverdueTasks`, `getDayUpcomingTasks`, and `getFutureTasks` are all implemented in very similar ways.
+In fact, the only difference is the predicate used.

 #### Design Considerations

 As mentioned, a task may or may not belong to a module.
 In the case it does not, we store the module code as